 About Dr. Deep Lamichhane

-Dr. Deep Lamichhane is a Consultant Surgical Oncologist at Kathmandu Cancer Center.
-He completed his MS in Surgery and pursued two separate, rigorous fellowships at Tata Medical Centre, Kolkata—India's premier dedicated cancer hospital—in Surgical Oncology and GI-HPB (Gastrointestinal-Hepatopancreaticobiliary) Surgery, spanning three years of advanced training.
-This rare dual-fellowship background equips him to handle cancers that do not respect clean anatomical boundaries, requiring expertise across multiple surgical domains.
+Dr. Deep Lamichhane is a Consultant Surgical Oncologist at Kathmandu Cancer Center with comprehensive expertise spanning breast cancer, gastrointestinal oncology, hepatopancreaticobiliary (GI-HPB) surgery, and peritoneal oncology.
+He completed his MS in Surgery and pursued two rigorous, specialized fellowships at Tata Medical Centre, Kolkata—India's premier dedicated cancer hospital—in Surgical Oncology and GI-HPB Surgery, spanning three years of advanced training.

+Beyond breast surgery, his dual-fellowship background equips him to handle complex cancers that do not respect clean anatomical boundaries, requiring expertise across multiple surgical domains.
 Dr. Lamichhane performed the first Cytoreductive Surgery (CRS) combined with Hyperthermic Intraperitoneal Chemotherapy (HIPEC) in Nepal—a complex procedure for peritoneal carcinomatosis that was previously unavailable in the country.
-He has built the most advanced cancer surgery program at KCC, routinely performing breast conserving surgery, sphincter-preserving rectal surgery, complex HPB resections, pelvic exenterations, and salvage surgeries for recurrent cancers—all with outcomes comparable to leading South Asian cancer centers.
+He has built the most advanced cancer surgery program at KCC, routinely performing sphincter-preserving rectal surgery, complex HPB resections, pelvic exenterations, and salvage surgeries for recurrent cancers—all with outcomes comparable to leading South Asian cancer centers.

 Beyond technical excellence, Dr. Lamichhane is known for planning complete treatment pathways, not just operating.
 Every case is reviewed through the KCC Multidisciplinary Tumor Board alongside medical and radiation oncologists, ensuring that surgery is one step in a carefully coordinated, protocol-driven plan.
 He was instrumental in starting surgical services at KCC and continues to lead the development of advanced cancer surgery in Nepal.

-Protocol-Driven.
+Personalized.
 Multidisciplinary.
 Complete Care.

 Areas of Expertise